Electroweak monopoles and magnetic dumbbells in grand unified theories

+Let us mention that our discussion carries over to the supersymmetric extensions of the $SU(5)$ and $SO(10)$ models.
+The induced VEV for the scalar triplet $T$ arises in supersymmetric $SU(5)$, for instance, via the soft supersymmetry-breaking terms corresponding to the superpotential coupling $\bar{5}\times 24\times 5$, where $\bar{5}$ and 5 contain the two Higgs doublets.
+Consequently, this VEV is suppressed by an additional factor $m_0/M_T$, where $m_0$ denotes the soft supersymmetry-breaking mass parameter.
+The electroweak monopole is therefore also expected to be present in these models.

-To summarize, we have identified in $SU(5)$ the presence of an electroweak monopole that carries a Dirac magnetic charge of $(3/4)(2\pi/e)$ and a Z-magnetic flux.
-Under plausible assumptions the monopole mass is estimated to be around 700 GeV, and the associated Z-flux tube width and tension are of order $M_Z^{-1}$ and $30 M_Z^2$ respectively.
-The monopole-antimonopole pairs form dumbbells (``mesons'') discovered sometime ago by Nambu.
+In summary, we have identified in $SU(5)$ the presence of an electroweak monopole that carries a Dirac magnetic charge of $(3/4)(2\pi/e)$ and a $Z$-magnetic flux.
+Under plausible assumptions, the monopole mass is estimated to be around 700 GeV, and the associated $Z$-flux tube width and tension are of the order of $M_Z^{-1}$ and $30 M_Z^2$ respectively.
+The monopole-antimonopole pairs form dumbbells (mesons) discovered some time ago by Nambu.
 A search for these extended structures at the LHC and its upgrades seems worthy of further consideration.
-Finally, we have noted that analogous TeV scale extended structures can also appear in larger gauge symmetries such $SO(10)$.
+Finally, we have noted that analogous TeV-scale extended structures can also appear in larger gauge symmetries such $SO(10)$.
+For another discussion of the electroweak monopole with different conclusions, see Ref.~\cite{pqhung}.

-{\bf Acknowledgments.}\, {This work is supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
-Research Projects to support Faculty Members and Researchers and the procurement of high-cost research equipment grant'' (Project Number: 2251).
-Q.S. is supported in part by the DOE Grant DE-SC-001380.}
+This work is supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``First Call for H.F.R.I.
+Research Projects to support Faculty Members and Researchers and the procurement of high-cost research equipment grant'' (Project No. 2251).
+Q.S. is supported in part by the Department of Energy Grant No. DE-SC-001380.

 \ijmp#1#2#3{{Int.
 Jour.
 Mod.
 Phys.} {\bf #1},~#3~(#2)} \plb#1#2#3{{Phys.
 Lett.
 B }{\bf #1},~#3~(#2)} \zpc#1#2#3{{Z. Phys.
 C }{\bf #1},~#3~(#2)} \prl#1#2#3{{Phys.
 Rev. Lett.} {\bf #1},~#3~(#2)} \rmp#1#2#3{{Rev. Mod.
 Phys.} {\bf #1},~#3~(#2)} \prep#1#2#3{{Phys.
 Rep. }{\bf #1},~#3~(#2)} \prd#1#2#3{{Phys.
 Rev. D }{\bf #1},~#3~(#2)} \npb#1#2#3{{Nucl.
 Phys. }{\bf B#1},~#3~(#2)} \np#1#2#3{{Nucl.
 Phys.
 B }{\bf #1},~#3~(#2)} \npps#1#2#3{{Nucl.
 Phys.
 B (Proc.
 Sup.)} {\bf #1},~#3~(#2)} \mpl#1#2#3{{Mod.
 Phys.
 Lett.} {\bf #1},~#3~(#2)} \arnps#1#2#3{{Annu.
 Rev. Nucl.
 Part.
 Sci.} {\bf #1},~#3~(#2)} \sjnp#1#2#3{{Sov.
 J. Nucl.
 Phys.} {\bf #1},~#3~(#2)} \jetp#1#2#3{{JETP Lett. }{\bf #1},~#3~(#2)} \app#1#2#3{{Acta Phys.
 Polon.} {\bf #1},~#3~(#2)} \rnc#1#2#3{{Riv.
 Nuovo Cim.} {\bf #1},~#3~(#2)} \ap#1#2#3{{Ann.
 Phys. }{\bf #1},~#3~(#2)} \ptp#1#2#3{{Prog.
 Theor.
 Phys.} {\bf #1},~#3~(#2)} \apjl#1#2#3{{Astrophys.
 J. Lett.} {\bf #1},~#3~(#2)} \apjs#1#2#3{{Astrophys.
 J. Suppl.} {\bf #1},~#3~(#2)} \n#1#2#3{{Nature }{\bf #1},~#3~(#2)} \apj#1#2#3{{Astrophys.
 J.} {\bf #1},~#3~(#2)} \anj#1#2#3{{Astron.
 J. }{\bf #1},~#3~(#2)} \mnras#1#2#3{{MNRAS }{\bf #1},~#3~(#2)} \grg#1#2#3{{Gen. Rel.
 Grav.} {\bf #1},~#3~(#2)} \s#1#2#3{{Science }{\bf #1},~#3~(#2)} \baas#1#2#3{{Bull.
 Am.
 Astron.
 Soc.} {\bf #1},~#3~(#2)} \ibid#1#2#3{{\it ibid. }{\bf #1},~#3~(#2)} \cpc#1#2#3{{Comput.
 Phys.
 Commun.} {\bf #1},~#3~(#2)} \astp#1#2#3{{Astropart.
 Phys.} {\bf #1},~#3~(#2)} \epjc#1#2#3{{Eur.
 Phys.
 J. C} {\bf #1},~#3~(#2)} \nima#1#2#3{{Nucl.
 Instrum.
 Meth.
 A} {\bf #1},~#3~(#2)} \jhep#1#2#3{{J. High Energy Phys.} {\bf #1},~#3~(#2)} \jcap#1#2#3{{J. Cosmol.
 Astropart.
 Phys.} {\bf #1},~#3~(#2)} \lnp#1#2#3{{Lect.
 Notes Phys.} {\bf #1},~#3~(#2)} \jpcs#1#2#3{{J. Phys.
 Conf.
 Ser.} {\bf #1},~#3~(#2)} \aap#1#2#3{{Astron.
 Astrophys.} {\bf #1},~#3~(#2)} \mpla#1#2#3{{Mod.
 Phys.
 Lett.
 A} {\bf #1},~#3~(#2)}